KumarSanskar/GTS-Get_Things_Sorted/README.md

 + This is the repo for Fullstack Project 2021-22.
 + Our team comprises of 4 members namely Sanskar, Mansi, Shubh and Goldi.
++ This project will make use of front end technologies.